vesterheim/vesterheim.github.io/folk-art-school/classes/fiber-arts/2015-06-06-bunad-camp.md

   teaser:        # Defaults to page meta-description
 ---
 Each area of Norway has a different *bunad* (national costume) design.
 This class is for anyone who wishes to construct their own authentic formal or everyday *bunad*, or an authentic purse, cap, shawl, belt, or blouse to complete the costume.
 Sue will have many different fabrics, colors, and ideas to help you start or complete a *bunad* or accessory.

-Class will be held at Luther College Baker Commons with overnight accommodations available.
-Reserve rooms with Darlene Fossum-Martin.